-It seems appropriate that the legendary French beauty Empress Josephine, known for her sense of style, spent her early years on the island of Martinique, where travelers today can still encounter an abundance of fine design, craftsmanship and style.
-In fact, Martinique nowadays is home to a range of merchandise, local handicrafts and personal apparel that reflects an enduring appreciation of style.
-Around city streets, suburban enclaves or at points out into the countryside, a shopping journey on Martinique can be one of the most engaging ways of exploring “the Isle of Flowers”.
+It seems appropriate that the legendary French beauty Empress Josephine, known for her sense of style, spent her early years on the island of Martinique, where travelers today can still encounter an abundance of fine design, craftsmanship, and style.
+In fact, Martinique nowadays is home to a range of merchandise, local handicrafts, and personal apparel that reflects an enduring appreciation of style.
+Around city streets, suburban enclaves, or at points out into the countryside, a shopping journey on Martinique can be one of the most engaging ways of exploring “the Isle of Flowers.”

 Around Fort-de-France – Bazaar to Boutique Shopping

 The place not to miss for traditional Martinican shopping and goods is the “Marché Couvert” or covered market.
 First built in 1901 and later restored in 1989, this bustling bazaar is where the locals do their shopping amid rows of fragrant spices, including the local curry powder known as “colombo” as well as medicinal herbs, exotic fruits like chayotes (locally known as “christophines”), and indigenous vegetables such as yams (or “ignames” locally).
-The colorful displays of edible offerings often give way on the shelves to hand-crafted wooden bowls, traditional “bakoua” or straw hats and Creole dolls.
+The colorful displays of edible offerings often give way on the shelves to hand-crafted wooden bowls, traditional “bakoua” or straw hats, and Creole dolls.
 For those inclined to take home something sweet, there is plenty to choose from by way of the many traditional homemade confectionaries, notably “filibos” or “pilibos” which are colorful candies made from cane sugar, or the pistachio nougat, or the crystallized fruits, all of which are on display here.
-Along the way, you can take a break and also enjoy some fresh cuisine at the onsite cafes here such as Chez Carole that serve breakfasts and lunches.
+Along the way, you can take a break and also enjoy some fresh cuisine at the onsite cafes here, such as Chez Carole, which serves breakfasts and lunches.

-Beyond Rue Victor Hugo, downtown Fort-de-France is home to even more shops selling haute couture and stylish resort wear; seek these out on side streets such as Rue Moreau de Jones, Rue Antoine Siger and Rue Lamartine.
+Beyond Rue Victor Hugo, downtown Fort-de-France is home to even more shops selling haute couture and stylish resort wear; seek these out on side streets such as Rue Moreau de Jones, Rue Antoine Siger, and Rue Lamartine.
 French department store Galeries Lafayette on rue Schoelcher lends Fort-de-France the ultimate Parisian shopping establishment presence.
-On Rue Perrinon is fashion boutique Mounia, whose owner also happens to be a former Yves St. Laurent model now retailing the designs of Christian Lacroix and, of course, Yves St. Laurent among other leading French labels.
+On Rue Perrinon is fashion boutique Mounia, whose owner also happens to be a former Yves St. Laurent model now retailing the designs of Christian Lacroix and, of course, Yves St. Laurent, among other leading French labels.
 Two of the leading establishments to browse for unique jewelry to accompany the finest fashions are Thomas de Rogatis and Albert Venutolo.
 Here, visitors will find authentic “bijoux creole” jewelry – 18-karat gold creations, like the beaded “collier chou” or “darling’s necklace, popularized after the abolition of slavery and seen in many museums.

 The “Made in Martinique” label is as sought after locally as the “Made in France” label.
 Thus, a trip to the Centre des Métiers d’Art, or Center of Trade Arts (on Rue Ernest Deproge) can be as rewarding as any shopping adventure on the island.
-This artisanal market, like the craft market at La Savane, is full of local artwork, coral jewelry, wooden sculptures and handmade wicker and pottery.
-Another locally-produced material that is well worth taking home as a souvenir is the Madras fabric long used for customary folk costumes and still used here today in contemporary attire.
+This artisanal market, like the craft market at La Savane, is full of local artwork, coral jewelry, wooden sculptures, and handmade wicker and pottery.
+Another locally-produced material that is well worth taking home as a souvenir is the Madras fabric, long used for customary folk costumes and still used here today in contemporary attire.

 Village to Countryside – Fine Craftsmanship and Indigenous Design